 Can an employer hold an unsuccessful candidate's CV on file in case a further job vacancy arises?

 It falls to the employer to set retention periods in respect of recruitment records according to its business needs.
-The Act states only that personal data should not be kept longer than is necessary for the particular purpose for which it is being retained.
+One of the data protection principles is that personal data should not be kept longer than is necessary for the particular purpose for which it is being retained.
 If the stated purpose of retaining the data is to enable the employer to consider the candidate in the event that a further job vacancy arises, the employer should have a process in place to ensure that this happens and that the candidate's details are not kept for longer than appropriate for this purpose.